QAStudio-Dev/studio/docs/TOTP_KEY_ROTATION.md

 You'll need to run a reverse migration:

-1. Revert `CURRENT_KEY_VERSION` to 1
+1. Revert `CURRENT_KEY_VERSION` to 2 (keep GCM) or 1 (downgrade to CBC)
-2. Create a reverse script that re-encrypts v2 data back to v1
+2. If downgrading to v1: Create a reverse script that re-encrypts v2/GCM data back to v1/CBC
 3. Run the reverse migration
-4. Remove new key from environment
+4. Remove new key from environment (if rotating keys)

+**Note**: Downgrading from GCM (v2) to CBC (v1) reduces security and is not recommended except for emergencies.

 ## Security Considerations

+### Authenticated Encryption (GCM)

+The current system uses AES-256-GCM which provides:

+- **Confidentiality**: Data cannot be read without the key (like CBC)
+- **Authenticity**: Data tampering is detected via authentication tags
+- **Integrity**: Modified ciphertexts are rejected during decryption

+This protects against attacks where an attacker modifies encrypted data in the database.
+With CBC mode, such tampering might go undetected.

+**Recommendation**: Upgrade all existing tokens to GCM format by running the migration script, even if not rotating keys.

 ### Key Storage